SnehaKudchadkar/House-Price-Prediction-Model/README.md

 In this Data Science Project

-I have first built a model using sklearn and linear regression using Banglore Home Prices dataset from kaggle.com.
+I have first built a model using sklearn and linear regression using Banglore Home Prices dataset from kaggle.

 In second step I have written a python flask server that uses the saved model to serve http requests.